juntao/arenztopia/content/tourism.md

 *4000 Longhorn Street*

-LEGO store $$ A huge store filled with legos, including a 1:29 scale model of Arenztopia.
-Kids will love this store; it  contains nearly every lego set in circulation and at 10:00 every 2nd saturday of each month they auction off antique lego peices and sets.
+LEGO store $$ A huge store filled with Legos, including a 1:29 scale model of Arenztopia.
+Kids will love this store; it  contains nearly every Lego set in circulation and at 10:00 every 2nd saturday of each month they auction off antique Lego pieces and sets.
 There is also a 10 foot by 10 foot tub filled with all the legos you could imagine.
-One of its main attractions is a mysterious, never-released $9000 lego set from 1950.
+One of its main attractions is a mysterious, never-released 1,800,000 Arenzo Lego set from 1950.
 It is unknown what it was origanally meant to be but we believe it is a rocket.
 *2300 Arenztopia Boulevard*